Charge-conserving equilibration of quantum Hall edge states: Abstract

 \section{Abstract}

-We address the experimentally relevant situation, where a non-equilibrium state is created at the edge of a quantum Hall system by injecting charge current into a chiral edge state with the help of a quantum point contact, quantum dots, or mesoscopic Ohmic contact.
-We show that the commonly accepted picture of the full equilibration of a non-equilibrium state at finite distances longer than a characteristic length scale contradicts to the charge conservation requirement.
-We use a phenomenological transmission line model to account for the local equilibration process and the charge and energy conserving dynamics of the collective mode.
-By solving this model in the limit of long distances $L$ from the injection point, we demonstrate that the correction of the electron distribution function to its eventual equilibrium form scales down slowly as $1/\sqrt{L}$.
+We address the experimentally relevant situation, where a non-equilibrium state is created by injecting charge current into a chiral quantum Hall edge state.
+We show that the commonly accepted picture of the full equilibration of a non-equilibrium state at finite distances contradicts to the charge conservation requirement.
+We propose and solve the transmission line model that accounts for the local equilibration process and the charge and energy conserving dynamics of the collective mode.
+We find that the correction of the electron distribution function to its eventual equilibrium form scales down slowly as $1/\sqrt{L}$ at long distances $L$.